chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

 ## Core Contributors: How should we support you?

+We consider you to be a 'core contributor' if you:
+- have write access to the PureScript language or any of its websites (Pursuit, Try PureScript, etc.)
+- have write access to `pulp`, `spago`, or any related build tools

 Please answer the below questions.

 To help with consistency, copy the below questions and paste them into your comment box.
 Then, give a reply.